Back Porch Scampi: An Easy 20-minute Meal

 1 9-ounce package of angel hair pasta

 Preheat oven to 400 degrees.
-Heat oil in large Dutch oven over medium heat.
+Heat oil in a large Dutch oven over medium heat.
 Saute garlic briefly before adding tomatoes and 1/4 cup of parsley ( I omitted the parsley here since I did not have fresh, and chose to add it later as a garnish).
-Reduce heat and simmer 5 to 10 minutes.
-Add shrimp, and cook 5 minutes if your shrimp is fresh.
-I used frozen cooked shrimp so I tossed them in the pan to heat.
-Pour shrimp mixture into 9 X 13-inch baking dish.
-Sprinkle with feta cheese.
-Bake for 10 minutes.
+Reduce heat and simmer for 15 to 20 minutes.
+Transfer to a casserole dish.

 Latest Instagrams